Walking Grades

 If you are unable to attend a walk please let the booking contact know immediately so that someone on the waiting list can take your place.
 There is no charge for cancellations.

-When walking with the club adequate footwear and clothing are essential.
+When walking with the club, adequate footwear and clothing are essential.
 Be prepared for adverse weather conditions.
 Carry a packed lunch.
 Boots are essential on “A” and “B” grade walks and are recommended on “C” grade walks.
 The Ramblers Association cannot take responsibility for damages or loss incurred on a ramble or other club activity.

 Follow the Country Code:

-✔ Close gates;
+➝ Close gates;

-✔ Take litter home;
+➝ Take litter home;

-✔ Face oncoming traffic, etc
+➝ Face oncoming traffic, etc

 Please do NOT walk in front of the leader or leave a ramble without informing the leader.
 Children under 16 years of age should be accompanied by an adult.
 Holidays and social events are offered to club members.
 All those interested in walking are welcome to join the group.
 After participating in two walks with the group we would expect you to join the Ramblers Association, otherwise you may not be accepted on a walk.

 Membership forms are available from the Group Secretary.
 Joining the Ramblers Association gives automatic membership of your local group and the right to walk and socialise with any other groups UK-wide.
 Walks are subject to change at the Leader’s discretion.
-Please inform the leader of any medical condition which you have which he / she should be aware of.

-Behind the scenes
+Behind the Scenes

 As a club we pride ourselves in welcoming new members to enjoy the experience of the outdoors and to ensure the safety of all our members.
 In order to achieve this, we as a committee would like to inform you of how we plan and conduct each walk with your safety in mind.